StanfordVL/franka-panda-iprl/README.md

 2. Open the User stop and the robot brakes through the web interface.
 (The robot lights should be Blue)

-3. Launch a Redis server instance if one is not already running.
+3. Launch a secured Redis server instance if one is not already running.

    ```
-   redis-server
+   redis-server redis.conf
    ```

 4. Open a terminal and go to the driver's ```bin``` folder.